russellmsilva/MazeMappingRobot/milestone3.md

 We stored wallFront, wallLeft, and wallRight into a byte variable called currentWallValue for more in our algorithm.

+On the robot itself, we have a long range IR sensor for the front wall detection, and two short IR sensors for the left and right wall detection.
+These two imputs were connected to the multiplexer that we connected to the arduino

-#### Multiplexer
+#### B. Multiplexer

-We ran out of analog ports for the the sensors, so we decided to implement a mux (model 4051BC) to alternate reading between them -- we connected the left wall sensors and the left/right front line sensors of the robot to the mux.
+We ran out of analog ports for the the sensors, so we decided to implement a mux (model 4051BC) to alternate reading between them -- we connected the left/right wall sensors and the left/right front line sensors of the robot to the mux.
 A diagram of our wiring is below:

 TODO: Add Mux photo